 By the time he was leaving solarisBank, Peter and his team had somewhat succeeded in formulating processes that made developers at the bank feel like they were working in a tech company.
 He says he has carried with him those lessons to his new company Börse Stuttgart.

-Tobias engages Peter about banks and the idea and challenges of using public clouds like AWS and Google Cloud.
+Decentralized Banking as the Future Tobias engages Peter about banks and the idea and challenges of using public clouds like AWS and Google Cloud.
 He also asks him what people can trade on the Börse Stuttgart digital exchange.

 "The big picture is that we want to become Europe's biggest exchange for digital assets,” he explains, “For us at the moment it's Bitcoin.
 In the very near future, you will be also able to trade other cryptocurrencies on our platform.”